rubocop/rubocop/.github/ISSUE_TEMPLATE/bug_report.md

 ## RuboCop version

 Include the output of `rubocop -V` or `bundle exec rubocop -V` if using Bundler.
+If you see extension cop versions (e.g. `rubocop-performance`, `rubocop-rspec`, and others) output by `rubocop -V`, include them as well.
 Here's an example:

 ```
 $ [bundle exec] rubocop -V
 1.4.2 (using Parser 2.7.2.0, rubocop-ast 1.1.1, running on ruby 2.7.2 x86_64-linux)
+  - rubocop-performance 1.9.1
+  - rubocop-rspec 2.0.0
 ```